dnbt777/tbug/README.md

 tdiff.capture(tensor, name="section_name.child_name", project="project_name_or_run_id_here")
 ```

-you need to disable compilation for this to work (i.e. jit if in jax, or pytorch.compile if using pytorch)
+you (probably) need to disable compilation for this to work (i.e. jit if in jax, or pytorch.compile if using pytorch)

 ## analysis